-Third grade is the first time that fractions on a number line (or linear model) is presented.
+Third grade is the first time that number line fractions (or linear model) are presented.
 At first glance, it can seem like a complicated concept, but it doesn’t have to be!

 I like to use colored paper clips when I first start to teach students about number line fractions.
 Yes, colored paper clips.
-I use these because it’s a great way to transition from identifying fractions to fractions on number line.
+I use these because it’s a great way to transition from identifying fractions to fractions on a number line.
 I provide each student with a string of paper clips of two different colors (this is the perfect opportunity to differentiate by providing different fractional lengths).
 I ask them to identify the fractions of the paper clips.
 For example, 2 paper clips are red out of a total of 4 paper clips.
 Then we discuss that each paper clip is a unit fraction of the entire string.
 Each paper clip has the length of 1/4.
 Then using markers, we lay the string of paper clips down and “create” a number line from it.
-(See picture below – never mind the mess and quality of the photo… remember, teacher not a photographer.
-HA!)

 After we practice for a bit with number lines using paper clips, I conclude the lesson with this practice sheet.
 (This is FREE for you down at the bottom of this post, along with the sheet above).

 The next day we continue to practice so students can get used to reading fractions on a number line.
 I start them off with this math center number line activity.
 Students have to match the person (with a fraction t-shirt) to the correct house.
 The houses are already partitioned but not labeled with the fractions.
 What’s nice is these are all separate roads – so when lined up (like the image below) students can also see equivalent fractions.
 (This also has blank streets and houses so students can partition it themselves when they are ready!)